Skip to main content

 Dear Colleague,

-I am writing to deans, associate deans, department chairs, and program directors to announce the thirty-sixth competition for the Thurnau Professorships and to invite you to nominate your most extraordinary educators for this high honor.
+I am writing to deans, associate deans, department chairs, and academic program directors to announce the thirty-seventh competition for the Thurnau Professorships and to invite you to nominate your most extraordinary educators for this high honor.

 • A strong commitment to students and to teaching and learning,